|

 Chicago Cardinals (nka the Arizona Cardinals), under

-coach and player and Pro Football Hall of Famer Ernie
+player, coach, and Pro Football Hall of Famer Ernie

 Nevers.
 A flexible player at home at Chicago's Comiskey